How To Lighten Dark Hair At Home

 That last item on the list is key.
 Without it, your cool blonde may end up a rather brassy yellow, which is something you’ll want to avoid at all costs!

-How to lighten dark hair: a step by step guide
+How to lighten dark hair at home: a step by step guide

 Settled on a colour (perhaps Garnier Nutrisse D+++ Bleach Lightener Permanent Hair Dye) and want to learn how to bleach black hair in a little more detail?
 Great!
 After you’ve checked out our instructional video on bleaching black hair, see how to complete the bleaching process with our step by step guide: